Georgian National Centre of Manuscripts: Department of Exhibition

 The aim of the Department of Exhibition is to give mass appeal to the cultural heritage preserved in the Centre by the means of the various exhibition projects.
 The Exhibition Department arranges permanent and mobile exhibitions both inside and outside Georgia.
-The Exhibition Department supports development of the exhibition system of the National Centre of Manuscripts and it's compliance with the international standards of exhibitions.
+The Exhibition Department supports development of the exhibition system of the National Centre of Manuscripts and its compliance with the international standards of exhibitions.

 Department of Education

 Department of Education by means of the educational and exhibition projects, various programs and services implements integration of the cultural and intellectual heritage preserved at the Centre in the life of society.
-Interaction and direct contact with this heritage Department supports self-realization and development of the members and groups of society.
+Interaction and direct contact with this heritage Department supports self-realisation and development of the members and groups of society.

 Department of Library

-There are 10935 Georgian, 11654 Russian and 6496 other foreign-language books in the field of humanities kept at the main depositories of the Library of the National Centre of Manuscripts.
+There are 10,935 Georgian, 11,654 Russian and 6496 other foreign-language books in the field of humanities kept at the main depositories of the Library of the National Centre of Manuscripts.
 The library also counts 3096 Georgian, 7285 Russian and about 4000 other foreign journals.

-The main part of the library books and journals are kept at depositories, encyclopedias, dictionaries and referral literature in the reading hall of the library.
+The main part of the library books and journals are kept at depositories, encyclopaedias, dictionaries and referral literature in the reading hall of the library.

 The library has an integrated catalogue that, in addition to main depository catalogues, lists the catalogues of the books and journals kept at 6 memorial halls of the National Centre of Manuscripts.

 Department of Art History

 Department of Art History studies art of the Georgian books, works on creation and preparation of the corpus of miniatures which are included in the manuscripts for publishing.
-Illumination of manuscripts is studied considering chronological and thematic aspects in order to define artistic styles typical to the different scriptoriums, epoch or subject matter.
+Illumination of manuscripts is studied considering chronological and thematic aspects in order to define artistic styles typical to the different scriptoria, epoch or subject matter.
 Special attention is devoted to the matters related to the copyists, artists and book-binders.